WiraldyManggala/Football-Analyst/README.md

 Contributions are welcome!
 Please fork this repository, create a new branch for your changes, and submit a pull request.
 Ensure your changes are well-documented and include tests if applicable.

 ## Authors and Acknowledgment
-This project is developed by [Your Name].
+This project is developed by Wiraldy Manggala Simanjuntak.
 Special thanks to all contributors and open-source libraries used throughout this project.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Project Status
 Currently under active development.
 New features are being added in upcoming versions.